jkraemer/pdf-forms/README.md

 # take form.pdf, set the 'foo' field to 'bar' and save the document to myform.pdf
 pdftk.fill_form '/path/to/form.pdf', 'myform.pdf', :foo => 'bar'

-# optionally, add the :flatten option to prevent editing of a filled out form
+# optionally, add the :flatten option to prevent editing of a filled out form.
+# Other supported options are :drop_xfa and :drop_xmp.
 pdftk.fill_form '/path/to/form.pdf', 'myform.pdf', {:foo => 'bar'}, :flatten => true

 # to enable PDF encryption, pass encrypt: true.
 By default, a random 'owner